Phoenix street circuit: Background

+Events

 In the inaugural race in 1989, Ayrton Senna took the pole in his McLaren-Honda but suffered an electronic failure a little over halfway through the race.
 The heat of the Phoenix desert was hard on teams and drivers, and only 6 of 26 cars finished.
 Alain Prost, Senna's teammate, won the race ahead of Riccardo Patrese and Phoenix native Eddie Cheever.

 In an attempt to beat the scorching heat, the event date was changed to become the season opener the next year.
 It was held on March 11, 1990.
 Senna won.
 Jean Alesi finished 2nd.

 The last United States Grand Prix held in Phoenix was on March 10, 1991, with Senna again claiming victory in a modified layout reducing the length to 2.312 mi.
 Again reliability was a factor, with only nine cars still running at the end of the race.
 For a second straight season both Tyrrells finished in the points; Stefano Modena, who had replaced the Ferrari-bound Alesi, in fourth heading Nakajima in fifth.